Potato chips

 This recipe, from Saveur.com, makes a party-size batch of chips, perfect as a snack (with or without a dip) or as a side dish—not only with sandwiches but also on the plate with roasted or grilled meats (or game).
 If there are chips left over, cover them loosely with aluminum foil and store in a cool, dry place.
-See M & M Organics at Hailey and Ketchum for potatoes.
+See M & M Heath for potatoes.

 3 lbs.
 Idaho potatoes, peeled